-The Greenwich Hospital Stroke Center offers a comprehensive program committed to providing rapid, advanced and compassionate neurological care to stroke patients and their families.
+The Greenwich Hospital Stroke Center offers a specialized program committed to providing rapid, advanced and compassionate neurological care to patients with stroke and their families.

-Greenwich Hospital was the first healthcare facility in Fairfield County to earn national certification as a stroke center from the Joint Commission.
-This means patients receive immediate access to the highest standard of care and the latest treatment protocols to minimize long term disability and save lives.
+Greenwich Hospital was the first healthcare facility in Fairfield County to earn national certification as a stroke center from The Joint Commission.
+This means patients receive immediate access to the highest standard of care and the latest treatment protocols to minimize long-term disability and save lives.
 It has also received the American Heart Association/American Stroke Association “Get with the Guidelines®-Stroke” Gold Plus Award for applying the most up-to-date, evidence-based treatment protocols to improve patient care and outcomes.

 Treatment for Stroke